revou-fsse-3/module-6-isnendyankp/README.md

+# Week 16: Zoo API

+## Description

+This is a simple API for a zoo.
+It has a list of animals and their details.
+And this week we will adding unit tests to ensure code quality and reliability.

-# Link documenation Zoo API
+## Link documenation Zoo API

 https://documenter.getpostman.com/view/32137747/2sA2r9V2pg